Determination of stomatal index

 - The layer of cells remains on the upper epidermis.
 Turn the layer upside to trace the cells.

-- Repeat the procedure with the second half, this time placing the lower surface facing downwards, proceed as given in step no. 3. and 4.
+- Repeat the procedure with the second half, this time placing the lower surface facing downwards, proceed as given in steps no. 3. and 4.

 - Usually, herbs and small shrubs have stomata on both surfaces.
 In tree species, stomata are present on the lower surface.
 More stomata are present on the lower surface in the dorsiventral leaf, almost the same number in the isobilateral leaf.